cloudmesh-community/fa18-523-60/paper/paper.md

 [@www-github-driver].
 An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github-driver].
-For the Unix based machines, it requires pykerberos, while for the Windows machines WinKerberos is needed to fullfill this requirement [@www-github-driver].
+For the Unix based machines, it requires *pykerberos*, while for the Windows machines *WinKerberos* is needed to fullfill this requirement [@www-github-driver].
 The automatic installation of this dependency can be done simultaneously with the driver installation, in the following manner: